Learn Growing Peas in Containers & Pots to plant them on your apartment balcony or patio and enjoy a fresh harvest!

 Peas don’t require heavy feeding as they produce nitrogen intermittently on the ground.
 However, in containers, fertilizing peas moderately is necessary.

 Add 1 tablespoon potassium (K) per 2-gallon of potting soil before planting peas in containers.
-Later on, fertilize with 5-10-10 or 20-20-20 general purpose fertilizer (*in 1/2 or 1/4 strength, depends on how your plants are doing) once in 2-3 weeks as soon as your young plants establish themselves or from 10 to 14 days after the germination.
+Later on, fertilize with 5-10-10 or 20-20-20 general-purpose fertilizer (*in 1/2 or 1/4 strength, depending on how your plants are doing) once in 2-3 weeks as soon as your young plants establish themselves or from 10 to 14 days after the germination.

 Here is an easy DIY video tutorial that will teach you a quick way to create support for peas.

 Check out our article on growing cilantro in containers here

 The good thing about planting peas in pots is that you could grow additional crops in the same space.
 Avoid growing chives, onion, and garlic as they outcompete the plants in the vicinity and retard their growth.

 Peas do best when grown along with slow-growing crops like turnips, carrots, and radish.
 Take advantage of the nitrogen-fixing ability of peas by growing leafy greens like lettuces, celery, and spinach.

 Pests & Diseases